-- 1. The Applicant has standing to appear before the Board regarding the requested relief. - 2.
-Denial of the requested relief will impose an unnecessary hardship upon the Applicant. - 3.
+- 1. The Applicants have standing to appear before the Board regarding the requested relief. - 2.
+Denial of the requested relief will impose an unnecessary hardship upon the Applicants. - 3.
 The hardship is not self imposed, and is due to the unique physical circumstances and/or characteristics of the Property. - 4.
-The approval of the requested relief is necessary to enable the Applicant's reasonable use of the Property.

-- 5. The variance granted by the Board will not alter the essential character of the neighborhood or the zoning district in which it is located, will not substantially impair the appropriate use of adjacent properties and will not be detrimental to the public welfare. - 6.
+The approval of the requested relief is necessary to enable the Applicants' reasonable use of the Property. - 5.
+The variance granted by the Board will not alter the essential character of the neighborhood or the zoning district in which it is located, will not substantially impair the appropriate use of adjacent properties and will not be detrimental to the public welfare. - 6.
 The variance granted by the Board represents the minimum that will afford relief from the hardship.

-The Applicant has requested a variance from the setback requirements of Section 143-37.A(2) (and Section 143-19.C) of the Lower Providence Township Zoning Ordinance in connection with the proposed construction of a one story detached garage.
+The Applicants have requested a variance from the setback requirements of Section 143-37.A(2) and the requirements of Section 143-149 of the Lower Providence Township Zoning Ordinance in connection with the proposed construction of a one story addition to the rear of the existing dwelling.
 This request for a variance seeks relief as to dimensional requirements.

 Differing standards apply to use and dimensional variances.
-Generally, a variance requires the applicant to show that unnecessary hardship will result if a variance is denied and that the proposed use will not be contrary to public interest.
+Generally, a variance requires the Applicants to show that unnecessary hardship will result if a variance is denied and that the proposed use will not be contrary to public interest.
 Hertzberg v.
 Zoning Bd.
 Of